redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge4-Modernize_With_Containers_WebApps_Cosmos.md

 6. <strong>Add additional content to the MongoDB using the NodsJS application</strong>

-   * Add some additional content to the MongoDB using the NodeJS application by entering information in the submit box and clicking the "Add" button
+   * Now that the host has been migrated to Azure, add some additional content to the MongoDB using the NodeJS application by entering information in the submit box and clicking the "Add" button

-   * Be sure to perform this action on the <strong>NEWLY MIGRATED VIRTUAL MACHINE</strong> which you just viewed and <STRONG>NOT</STRONG> the source virtual machine.
-At this point, we will no longer make use of the source "migrate-host" virtual machine running inside your Linux desktop which you just migrated.
+   * Be sure to perform this action on the <strong>NEWLY MIGRATED VIRTUAL MACHINE</strong> which you just viewed and <STRONG>NOT</STRONG> the source virtual machine (192.168.122.x).
+At this point, we will no longer make use of the <strong>source</strong> "migrate-host" virtual machine running inside your Linux desktop that you just migrated.

       ![Populate Source NodeJS MongoDB](./images/app-front-end-migrated-extra.png)

 <hr>

 7. <strong>Containerize the NodeJS Application</strong>

+   * Determine the IP Address of the migrated virtual machine running in Azure and SSH to it:  ```ssh root@your.azure.ip.address```

    * Ensure the <strong>"docker"</strong> RPM is installed on your migrate-host virtual machine.
 If it isn't, install it:  ```yum -y install docker```